 According to Euromonitor data, medical tourism generated $ 4.7 million in 2016, a 5% jump from that observed in 2015.
 It is mention worthy that many private US hospital chains run clinics here offering a favorable treatment package which is unthinkable in the US.

 About 40,000 to 80,000 American seniors are spending their retirement life here for the availability of affordable nursing and healthcare services.
 Many self-funded employers considering medical tourism packages in their employee health insurance prefer Mexico as one of the most favorable destinations.
+Many medical tourism facilitator companies in North America send patients to Mexico for affordable and superior treatments.

 The WHO rates the healthcare system of Costa Rica slightly above than the US.
 More than 40,000 Americans visit this country every year for medical purposes saving about 45-65% of their medical expenses.
 Thousands of US retirees have made this land their second home post-retirement mainly due to its sunny and pleasant climate and ideal living conditions.